stroupaloop/stroupaloop-website/_posts/2016-01-16-wok-converter.md

 - additional clearance around the burner + base: 7/8" radius
 - grill height (internal): 2 1/4"

-With those measurements, we headed to the Bed, Bath and Beyond and found a cheap (and surprisingly thick, 0.0625" gauge) stainless steel 1.5L mixing bowl, which had a radius slightly larger than 6".
+With those measurements, we headed to the Bed, Bath and Beyond and found a cheap (and surprisingly thick, 0.0625") stainless steel 1.5L mixing bowl, which had a radius slightly larger than 6".
 Being convinced it was once again 'good enough,' we grabbed two (I always bet I screw up the first one) and headed to TechShop.

 <img src="{{ baseurl }}/images/posts/wok-bowl.jpg" class="img-responsive">